kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/27 - The Corrupted Temple III  (11-2-25).md

    No handsomer, nor caliber, nor cheeks quite as rosy As the perky and cheerful Lord Mastenovti!
    /
-   Ho ho, ha, what an amusing coincidence
+   Ho ho, ha ha, what amusing coincidence